Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 = 556.414 X 10^10 kg / s

-If the sun is in the later part of its life, when the dominant source of solar heat is fusion of hydrogen into helium-4, the corresponding rate of solar hydrogen mass loss is:
+If the sun is further on in its life, when the dominant source of solar heat is fusion of deuterium into helium-4, the corresponding rate of solar deuterium mass loss is:

 (.4274 X 10^10 kg / s) / [(1.00782503207 - 1.00065081354) / 1.00782503207]